-Objectives of the Service:
+Objectives of the Service

-- To provide a warm and homely environment that meets the emotional, physical, cultural, religious and spiritual needs of the young person. - To respect the right of each individual young person to privacy and dignity - To provide each young person with support to encourage them to develop and maintain a maximum level of independence. - To work in partnership with families and other services to provide the best quality of life for each young person. - To provide training and support to develop staff knowledge and skills that reflects the needs of each individual young person. - To monitor, review and evaluate the service that is being provided to each child so that standards of care can be improved upon.
+- To provide a warm and homely environment that meets the emotional, physical, cultural, religious and spiritual needs of the young person. - To respect the right of each individual young person to privacy and dignity - To provide each young person with support to encourage them to develop and maintain a maximum level of independence - To work in partnership with families and other services to provide the best quality of life for each young person - To provide training and support to develop staff knowledge and skills that reflects the needs of each individual young person - To monitor, review and evaluate the service that is being provided to each child so that standards of care can be improved upon (see also Chin review reports and minutes; Service Plan 2017; Regulation 44 and 45 documentation; Children's meetings and advocacy; weekly log book manager's report).